joaofl/AudioFileSplitter/README.md

 # Audio File Splitter
-Divide single track audio file (with associated ".cue" file), into separate per-track files.
+Splits a single-track audio file (with associated ".cue" file), into separate per-track files.

 This is a simple python script that makes use of third part libraries to split single track audio album files into separate per-track files, while keeping the ID3 tags consistent, and track names as well.
 It basically uses the .cue file to split and name each of the created tracks.